-Join Dennis Taylor for an in-depth discussion in this video Understanding the hierarchy of operations in Excel formulas, part of Excel 2011 for the Mac: Mastering Formulas and Functions.
+Join Dennis Taylor for an in-depth discussion in this video Understanding the hierarchy of operations in Excel formulas, part of Excel 2011 for the Mac: Advanced Formulas and Functions.

 - When you work with certain formulas in Excel you need to be concerned with what's called, "the hierarchy of operations."
 Now, you probably won't use that phrase and you won't see it in too many Excel books.
 But it is an important concept.
 In this worksheet called, "Hierarchy," let's say that we're about to write a formula in cell C7.
 The percent of sales change between January and February.
 If you're familiar with the concept, you know that we have to figure out the difference first, that's going to be 60.
 And then we'll divide by our starting number, which is 120.